Yellow Lab Cichlid – Species Profile

 For the Yellow Lab Cichlid, make sure to buy a fish tank that is at least 30 gallons of size.
 Obviously, the bigger, the better.
 Experienced fish enthusiasts usually keep them in 50-gallon aquariums.
 The worst thing you can do is to buy a small tank and overpopulate it because that will prevent your fish from growing.

-Not only that they won’t mature properly but they will be incredibly stressful as well.
+Not only that they won’t mature properly but they will be incredibly stressed as well.
 Since this species lives in the depths of Lake Malawi surrounded by rocks, you will need to place plenty of them in the aquarium.
-They need paces to hide when needed and they prefer to hide between rocks.
+They need places to hide when needed and they prefer to hide between rocks.

 Feel free to use as many plants and driftwood as you want.
 Since they won’t bump into them, your fish are going to be free from harm.
 Lay down some gravel or sand as substrate, as that’s what the Yellow Lab Cichlid is mostly used to.